bilgehancomert/x-clone/README.md

 # React + Vite

-Hello friends.
+"Hello friends.
 In this project, I made a web clone of twitter, whose new name is x.
 React was used in the project.
-I would like to thank PROTOTÜRK for their contribution.
+I would like to thank PROTOTÜRK for their contribution."

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.